15 parallel-processing-bioinformatics-"Multiple" Postdoctoral positions at Durham University

 -

-status.
-If you are a candidate with a disability, we are committed to ensuring fair treatment throughout the recruitment process.
-We will make adjustments to support the interview process wherever it is
+throughout the recruitment process.
+We will make adjustments to support the interview process wherever it is reasonable to do so and, where successful, reasonable adjustments will be made to support people

 -

-decision-making.
-The group is actively involved in multiple research areas, including: · Frontier beam and MIMO technologies for swarm control and ISAC in 6G communications and edge computing
+communications.
+The group is equipped with an extensive array of resources.
+The group is actively involved in multiple research areas, including: Frontier beam and MIMO technologies for swarm control and ISAC in

 -